SrDiegoH/acaoCrawler/README.md

 # acaoCrawler
-Go to sites about ações (brazilians stoks) and get some infos
+Go to sites about ações (brazilian stocks) and get some infos